techjacker/systemdlogger/README.rst

 systemdlogger
 =======================

-Exports systemd logs to an external service, eg cloudwatch.
+Exports systemd logs to an external service, eg cloudwatch, elasticsearch.
 Use with a cron job.
 Python3+.

 ----

-This is the README file for the project.
+See README.md for more info.